Undersized possession dominates state crab violations

 “The majority of citations are pre-paid by the violator, which is an admission of guilt,” she said.
 “Unless there is an error in the issuance of a citation or some other argument is made, all crab citations in which the violator did not admit guilt by paying the preset fine, are set for trial.”

-About 81% of all violations from 2013 through 2018 occurred in Anne Arundel, Somerset, St. Mary’s, Talbot, Worcester and Queen Anne’s counties.
+About 81% of all violations from 2013 through 2018 occurred in Anne Arundel, Somerset, St. Mary’s, Talbot, Worcester and Queen Anne’s counties — which all border a body of water popular for crab harvesting.
 All 20 of the licensed crab processors in Maryland are located in these counties, with the exception of Anne Arundel County.
 However, the data does not conclude these businesses are the biggest offenders because it includes recreational and commercial violators.
 Only 1.2% of all offenses are by corporations or businesses, with nearly 40% of those violations reported in counties without crab processors.

 Moses named two possible causes for the spike in the county and in 2016.
 She said the overall increase in citations is “likely due to increasing our staffing and patrol efforts, or an increase in crabbers.”